 The observers who met the criteria performed 18 acquisitions over 6 other sessions.
 The order of these acquisitions was determined pseudo-randomly at the beginning of the practice session.
 In each session, the observer performed only three acquisitions.
 The observers were dark adapted at the beginning of each session.

+Stimulus Presentation

-Stimulus Presentation: The size of each image was 2.6cm x 2.6cm on the monitor, corresponding to 2° by 2° visual angle.
+The size of each image was 2.6cm x 2.6cm on the monitor, corresponding to 2° by 2° visual angle.
 The target object size on the screen in the 2D images was ~1° in diameter.
 Each image was presented for 250ms (this was a deviation from the preregistration document, which specifies the presentation time as 500ms), with an inter-stimulus interval of 250ms and inter-trial interval of 250ms.
 Inter-stimulus interval (ISI) is defined as the interval between the first and the second image presented on each trial.
 The response for each trial was collected after both the images had been displayed and removed from the screen.
 The observer could take as long as they wished before entering the response.
 Feedback was provided via tones presented after the response.
 The next trial was presented 250ms (ITI) after the feedback.
 Thus, the actual inter-trial interval depended on the response time of the observer.

+Image Generation

-Image Generation: The images were generated using software we refer to as Virtual World Color Constancy (VWCC) (https://github.com/BrainardLab/VirtualWorldColorConstancy).
+The images were generated using software we refer to as Virtual World Color Constancy (VWCC) (github.com/BrainardLab/VirtualWorldColorConstancy).
 VWCC is written using MATLAB.
-It harnesses the Mitsuba renderer to render simulated images from scene descriptions, and also takes advantage of our RenderToolbox package (rendertoolbox.org; (Heasly, Cottaris, Lichtman, Xiao, & Brainard, 2014)).
+It harnesses the Mitsuba renderer to render simulated images from scene descriptions, and also takes advantage of our RenderToolbox package (rendertoolbox.org; Heasly, Cottaris, Lichtman, Xiao, & Brainard, 2014).
 To render an image, we first create a 3D model that specifies the base scene.
 Objects and light sources can be inserted in the base scene at user specified locations.
-The 3D models were based on a base scene provided as part of RenderToolbox and modified using Blender, an open-source 3-D modeling and animation package (https://www.blender.org/).
+The 3D models were based on a base scene provided as part of RenderToolbox and modified using Blender, an open-source 3-D modeling and animation package (blender.org).
 Next, we assigned reflectance spectra and spectral power distribution functions to the objects and light sources in the scene (see Reflectance and Illumination Spectra Generation for how these spectra were generated).
-Once the geometrical and spectral features were specified, we render a 2D multispectral image of the scene using Mitsuba, a physically-realistic open-source rendering system (https://www.mitsuba-renderer.org, (Jakob, 2010)).
+Once the geometrical and spectral features were specified, we render a 2D multispectral image of the scene using Mitsuba, a physically-realistic open-source rendering system (mitsuba-renderer.org; Jakob, 2010).
 The images were rendered at 31 wavelengths equally spaced between 400nm and 700nm.
 The images were rendered with the camera field of view of 17° with an image resolution of 320-pixel by 240-pixels with the target object at the center.
 A 201-pixel by 201-pixel area, centered around the spherical target object, was cropped for display on the monitor.

 To present the multispectral images on the monitor, they were first converted to LMS images using the Stockman-Sharpe 2° cone fundamentals (T_cones_ss2 in the Psychophysics Toolbox).
 Then the monitor calibration data and standard methods (Brainard, 1989) were used to convert the LMS images to RGB images.
 Finally, a common scaling was applied to all of the images to bring them into the display gamut of the monitor.
 The gamma corrected RGB images was presented on the monitor during the experiment.